Tennessee Ghosts and Legends

 I have personally visited both battlefields, Shiloh with a guided tour and Chickamauga on my own accord.
 While I did not encounter any spirit manifestations at either site, there is a heaviness to the landscape, much like the paranormal investigators claimed when they said they felt an overwhelming melancholy.
 Perhaps that sensation is simply the weight of history for those who care to learn it.

 If there was any place that I felt the heaviest to me, it would have been the area known as The Hornet’s Nest at Shiloh.
 There are many descriptions written by soldiers who experienced the carnage in that narrow and sunken roadway.
-A young Confederate soldier named Henry Morton Stanley described his experience at Shiloh; “How the cannon bellowed, and their shells plunged and bounded, and flew with screeching hisses over us!
+A young Confederate soldier named Henry Morton Stanley described his experience at Shiloh as this; “How the cannon bellowed, and their shells plunged and bounded, and flew with screeching hisses over us!
 Their sharp rending explosions and hurtling fragments made us shrink and cower, despite our utmost efforts to be cool and collected.
 I marveled, as I heard the unintermitting patter, snip, thud, and hum of the bullets, how anyone could live under this raining death.
 I could hear the balls beating a merciless tattoo on the outer surface of the log, pinging vivaciously as they flew off at a tangent from it, and thudding into something or other, at the rate of a hundred a second.
 One, here and there, found its way under the log, and buried itself in a comrade's body.
 One man raised his chest, as if to yawn, and jostled me.
 I turned to him and saw that a bullet had gored his whole face and penetrated into his chest.
 Another ball struck a man a deadly rap on the head, and he turned on his back and showed his ghastly white face to the sky.”

 Members of the Shiloh tour group I was with decided to walk the distance from the Confederate artillery line across the field to the low berm where Ulysses S. Grant described, “it would not have been possible to walk across the clearing in any direction and stepping on dead bodies without a foot touching the ground."
 We then traversed the entire length of the Union line; walking through a young forest that has replaced the splintered and shattered trunks of the trees those men hid behind as Confederate lead rained down on them.
 A battle that saw so much carnage is bound to leave some spiritual energy lingering.
 Our walk was silent, and it was difficult not to feel surrounded by what happened there.

-At Chickamauga, I was not able to spend much time outside of the visitor’s center but taking in everything that happened there gives even that modernized building a heavy feeling, as if the eyes of those who fell watch your every move when you enter their hallowed ground.
+At Chickamauga, I was not able to spend much time outside of the visitor’s center but taking in everything that happened there gives even that modernized building a heavy feeling, as if the ghostly eyes of those who fell in the battle watch your every move when you enter their hallowed ground.
 After leaving the battlefield and a short drive north back into Tennessee, I spent a considerable amount of time walking among the tombstones of Chattanooga National Cemetery, where many of the fallen from Chickamauga, Lookout Mountain and Missionary Ridge are interred.
-Of the 12,800 Confederates buried there, almost 4,200 are unknown and many more Union soldiers interred in mass graves, their names lost to history.
+Of the 12,800 Confederates buried there, almost 4,200 are unknown and many more Union soldiers were interred in mass graves, their names lost to history.
 Perhaps one of them is the earthly remains of Old Green Eyes.